heptocat/fortune/README.md

 # fortune
 I love having [FORTUNE(6)](https://www.freebsd.org/cgi/man.cgi?query=fortune&sektion=6&manpath=FreeBSD+6.4-RELEASE) run on my login-shell and configuring cookies myself.
 I cannot find a non-personal collection of topic-specific fortune cookies.
 So here it is.

-A script to add the as well as a custom collection file to run after download shall be added soon.
+A script to add the fortunes, as well as a custom collection file to run after download shall be added soon.

 # contributing
 The point of this repo is for people to contribute.
 Add fitting quotes to a file of your choosing or create an own.
 Add source when fitting.
 Fortune is meant to print "a random, hopefully interesting, adage" - (adage := a proverb or short statement expressing a general truth.)